Kitten Placement Policy

 Week 1: healthy kittens born; Abyssinian Cat Club Breeders page updated to show we have kittens available (our details highlighted in red) and the KARIQUI website updated with a picture of the litter.

-Week 6 to 8: those who after correspondence appear as suitable potential owners are moved to a “short list” and if they wish to consider reserving a kitten are invited to visit the house to see the kittens with the Queen/mother in their home environment.
+Week 6 to 8: those on the "short list" who appear as suitable potential owners and are keen to consider reserving a kitten are invited to visit the house to see the kittens with the Queen/mother in their home environment.
+Within 24 hours of visiting, those potential owners that are felt suitable and wish to reserve a kitten agree the transfer of ownership contract requirements, schedule, terms and conditions and pay 50% non-returnable deposit.

 Nb.
 Adaptations to this policy will be entertained where interest is expressed by potential owners later than shown above.
 Active Register cats that are going to a GCCF registered breeder will be subject to specific agreements between breeders.